 HR audit questionnaire

+Remember that having accurate data is crucial to conducting a successful review.
 To obtain that data, you will need a comprehensive survey.

-- Absence rate.
+- Absence rate

-- Diversity statistics.
+- Diversity statistics

-- Time-to-hire metrics.
+- Time-to-hire metrics

-- Compliance training (effectiveness & cost).
+- Compliance training (effectiveness and cost)

-- Overtime expenses.
+- Overtime expenses

-- Productivity.
+- Productivity

-- Employee happiness.
+- Employee happiness

-- Retention rate (per manager, department and office).
+- Retention rate (per manager, department and office)

 Related resources